Oregon’s steady growth lands it an additional US House seat

 PORTLAND, Ore.
 (AP) — Steady population growth, driven by newcomers streaming in from other states, is giving Oregon greater national political clout.

-U.S. Census Bureau figures released Monday show the state’s population expanded over the past decade enough to give it an additional congressional district for the first time in 40 years.
+U.S. Census Bureau figures released Monday show the state’s population increased by 10% over the past decade to more than 4.2 million, enough to give it an additional congressional district for the first time in 40 years.

+“It is exciting that we will gain an additional seat in Congress and Oregonians’ voices will be better represented in Washington D.C.,” said state Sen. Kathleen Taylor, a Portland Democrat who is the Senate Redistricting Chair.

 Expanding its U.S. House seats from five to six won’t necessarily be a win for Democrats, who control the state politically and hold all but one of the current seats.